Email FacebookTwitterMenu burgerClose thin

 2. Bypass Trusts (“B” or Credit Shelter Trusts)

 Married couples may also establish a bypass or credit shelter trust (also known as an “A-B” trust) to reduce the estate tax impact for their heirs.
-This type of irrevocable trust splits assets and transfers them into two trusts when the first spouse dies.
+When the first spouse dies, this type of trust splits assets into two separate trusts.
 One trust receives as many assets as the state or federal estate tax exemption limit will.
 What’s left over is transferred into a marital trust of the surviving spouse.
 When the surviving spouse dies, any remaining assets go to their beneficiaries, free of the estate tax.

 3. Charitable Trusts